Divorce After Permanent Green Card Issued: Overview

 Divorce Process and Requirements for Green Card Holders

-Your I-751 application could be pending for many years while the divorce is also pending.
-The most important issue for you to note is that your divorce must be finalized at the time USCIS makes a decision on your application.
+Your I-751 application may be pending for years while your divorce is also ongoing.
+The key point is that your divorce must be final when USCIS decides on your application.

 How Can an Immigration and Divorce Attorney Help?